karma-786/Week-14-Homework-Web-Development/README.md

 1. Craft a new `curl` command that now uses the `--cookie` option, followed by the path to your cookies file.
 For the URL, use `http://localhost:8080/wp-admin/index.php`.

-   - curl --cookie cookie2.txt --cookie-jar /Documents/wp/ryabcookies.txt http://localhost:8080/wp-admin/index.php
+   - curl --cookie /Documents/wp/ryabcookies.txt http://localhost:8080/wp-admin/index.php

 - **Question:** Is it obvious that we can access the Dashboard?
 (Y/N)
    - **`No`**

 2. Press the up arrow on your keyboard to run the same command, but this time, pipe `| grep Dashboard` to the end of your command to return all instances of the word `Dashboard` on the page.

-   - curl --cookie cookie2.txt --cookie-jar /Documents/wp/ryabcookies.txt http://localhost:8080/wp-admin/index.php | grep Dashboard
+   -
 - **Question:**  Look through the output where `Dashboard` is highlighted.
 Does any of the wording on this page seem familiar?
 (Y/N) If so, you should be successfully logged in to your Editor's dashboard.

 #### Step 5: Test the Users.php Page